innolitics/natural-neighbor-interpolation/README.rst

 Usage
 -----

-The API for `naturalneighbor.griddata` is similar to `scipy.interpolate.griddata`.
+The API for :code:`naturalneighbor.griddata` is similar to :code:`scipy.interpolate.griddata`.
 Unlike Scipy, the third argument is not a dense meshgrid, but instead is just the ranges.

 .. code-block:: python